Crawford County Library Board holds off on changing policy for selecting new books

 VAN BUREN, Ark.
-(KNWA/KFTA) — Crawford County Library Board held off on changing library policy Tuesday after the board decided to withdraw discussions on it.
+(KNWA/KFTA) — The Crawford County Library Board held off on changing library policy Tuesday after deciding to withdraw discussions on it.

-The library board has been at the center of controversy recently after LGBTQ+ books were moved out of the children’s section and into a separate section of the library.
+The library board has been at the center of recent controversy after LGBTQ+ books were moved out of the children’s section and into a separate section of the library.

 Hamby said Tuesday that any discussions on changing library policy will be on pause until a committee can review all of the library system’s policies.